pmakhakhei/pmakhakhei.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I'm specializing in building test strategy and holistic ecosystem aiming to improve time to market, quality in production, testing effectiveness.
+I build Test and Test Automation strategies aiming to improve time-to-market, production quality, and testing effectiveness.
-- 13 years' experience in Software Testing
+- 16 years of experience in software testing
-- 6 years' experience in leading, management and consulting
+- 10 years of experience in leadership, management, and consulting
-- focused on technologies and solutions
+- Focused on technologies and solutions
-- strong critical thinking and analytical skills
+- Strong critical thinking and analytical skills
-- managed teams of 20+ people
+- Managed teams of 20+ people
-- standartized automation landscape on a large scale
+- Standardized automation landscape on a large scale
-- experienced in Java / .NET test automation
+- Experienced in building Test Automation frameworks
-- led researches in Continuous Testing, Cloud-native validation
+- Led research in continuous testing and cloud-native validation
-- interviewer, speaker, trainer
+- Interviewer, speaker, trainer